 Click links to see the Chargers' picks across all rounds:

 This was the Seahawks' second-rounder dealt to New York for Sheldon Richadson, which was then sent to Indianapolis.
-The Colts could use a tight end to pair with Jack Doyle.
+The Colts use this pick to grab a five-technique upgrade.

-The 6-foot-3, 282-pounder has a nice skill set with natural strength, quickness, and athletic movement skills.
-Hand has developed technique and impressed teams with his football IQ at the Senior Bowl.
+Hand has a nice skill set with natural strength, quickness, and athletic-movement skills.
+The 6-foot-3, 282-pounder has developed technique and impressed teams with his football IQ at the Senior Bowl.
 He is a solid run defender who can set the edge and hold his ground at the point of attack.
 As a senior, Hand totaled 27 tackles with 3.5 tackles for a loss and three sacks.
 In 2016, he had 21 tackles, 3.5 tackles for a loss and two sacks while playing with Jonathan Allen and Dalvin Tomlinson.

 For the NFL, Hand projects as a five-technique defensive end in a 3-4 defense.
 In a 4-3 defense, he could play end on run downs and move inside in the sub package, or he could gain weight to be a full-time defensive tackle.
 Being a five-technique in 3-4 would be Hand's best fit.